cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 The xrandom xtrigger module might also contain a ``validate`` function.

-This will be run on the inputs to an xtrigger, and should raise a ``WorkflowConfigError`` with a meaningful descripting if a condition is not met.
+This will be run on the inputs to an xtrigger, and should raise a ``WorkflowConfigError`` with a meaningful description if a condition is not met.

 .. code-block:: python